parzh/re-scaled/README.md

 function isIPAddress(input: string): boolean {
 	return ipAddressRegex.test(input);
 }

-isIPAddress("127.0.0.1");
-// true

-isIPAddress("127.0.0.256");
-isIPAddress("localhost");
-// false
 ```

-Without clear identifier `ipAddressRegex`, you would probably struggle a lot to understand the meaning of the given regex (unless you just recognize familiar patterns due to your experience).
+Without the knowledge that the regular expression has something to do with IP addresses, you would probably struggle a lot to understand the meaning of the given regex.
 This happens because regular expressions heavily utilize special characters, which always decrease readability; in most cases, plain words are much easier to read than special characters.

 `regex-utils` provides handy functions for the most frequently used features, otherwise achieved by special syntax.
 Examples of such functions are: `eitherOf()`, `optional()`, `separatedBy()` etc.